Products

 4. Add to JSON Marshal/Unmarshal

-already uses JSON tags.
-Curio stores each product as a JSON field under products
+Nothing needed—Products already uses JSON tags.
+Curio stores each product as a JSON field under products in DB.

 5. Update UI Toggle Support (Optional)